Cherokee Film Incentive

 *Qualifying production spend must be paid to a vendor located in the Cherokee Nation to be eligible for rebate.
 Also, qualifying production spend is subject to prorated rebates based on the boots-on-the-ground production requirements.

-**Native American owned businesses must be a TERO certified vendor or provide proof of 51% Native ownership.
+**Native American-owned businesses must be a TERO-certified vendor or provide proof of 51% Native ownership.

 Other Considerations

 • Production Guidelines shall mirror OFMO in as many ways as possible; however, there may be differences.
 Cherokee Film Incentive Program guidelines will be posted on the Cherokee Film Commission website and are the final determination of rules for the program.
-Production needs pre-qualification approval from Cherokee Film Commission in order to qualify for the CN Rebate.
+Production needs pre-qualification approval from Cherokee Film Commission in order to qualify for the Cherokee Nation Rebate.

 • Application Process